pouya-asgharzade/YouTubeExtractor/README.md

 # Url Types
 Muxed
-- audio and video composition
+- Audio and video composition

 VideoOnly
 - Only video